jeffIrvine/SVT-Assessment/README.md

 # Next Steps
   - Increase search efficiency
-    -Implementation: Slice off array at the index of bots outside of 10 units
+    -Implementation: Slice off array at the index of robots outside of 10 units

   - Add input validation for load coordinates outside of grid boundaries and stationary obstacles
     -Implementation: Define grid x, y boundaries rejecting any input within no go areas